 Separate names with a comma.

-Discussion in 'Installation and Configuration' started by insaddingaround, Jul 12, 2012.
+Discussion in 'Installation and Configuration of Parallels Desktop' started by insaddingaround, Jul 12, 2012.

 The parallels team created this kb (nothing new though):